Unconventional Spin Dynamics and Supersolid Excitations in the Triangular-Lattice XXZ Model: Quantum dimer model (QDM) and the variational supersolid wave function

 \subsection{Ising GS manifold}

 The antiferromagnetic Ising GS manifold in the triangular lattice is characterized by triangles with only one frustrated bond being ferromagnetic.
 One can move from one degenerate ground state to another by flipping a spin that has no net field, since that is a zero-energy move.
 Since we know the ferromagnetic bonds are rare but always present, it makes sense to adopt a formalism that incorporates them directly.
 Indeed, one can better understand the Ising ground state manifold by mapping it to a dimer model.
-For every frustrated bond, we put a dimer at the midpoint perpendicular to the bond, as seen for a specific configuration in Fig.~\ref{fig:dimers}.
-The dimers will then form a honeycomb lattice.
-If we focus on the ground state, it will have the minimum number of frustrated bonds possible.
-As such, each dimer in the ground state will touch only one point of the honeycomb lattice.
+For every frustrated bond, we put a dimer at the midpoint perpendicular to the bond, as seen for a specific configuration in Fig.~\ref{fig:dimers}. {The endpoints of the dimers will then form a honeycomb lattice, which is depicted with dashed lines.} If we focus on the ground state, it will have the minimum number of frustrated bonds possible.
+As such, each dimer endpoint in the ground state will touch only one site of the honeycomb lattice.
 We can then identify the low-energy space of the Ising Hamiltonian as the hard-core dimer coverings of the honeycomb lattice.

 The low energy theory for the extensively degenerate Ising GS manifold can be easily shown by going to alternating variables defined as $B_i(\textbf{x})= \sigma_x(n_i(\textbf{x})-1/3)$ where $\sigma_x=\pm 1$ for $A,B $ sublattices of the honeycomb lattice, here $n_i(\textbf{x})$ with $i=1,2,3$ is the dimer occupation between sites $\textbf{x}$ and $\textbf{x}+\bm{\delta}_i$.
 The hard core dimer constraint manifests as $\sum_i n_i(\textbf{x})+n_i(\textbf{x}-\bm{\delta}_i)=1$ which in the new variables implies an emergent Gauss law